-The mandatory EU Taxonomy quantitative disclosure (Annex VI of the Disclosure Delegated Act, as amended) provided in 'Appendix A' covers the detailed GAR (Green Asset Ratio) and off-balance sheet KPIs.
-GAR, which is the ratio of Taxonomy-aligned activities to total covered assets, is assessed based on total on-balance sheet assets including loans and advances, debt securities, equity instruments and repossessed collaterals assets.
-However, exposures to central governments, central banks, and supranational issuers as well as the trading book are excluded from the total covered assets.
-Additionally, derivatives, ondemand interbank loans, cash and cash-related assets, other categories of assets and exposures to EU undertakings that are not subject to Non-Financial Reporting Directive (Directive 2014/95/EU, 'NFRD') are excluded from the numerator.
-Off-balance sheet KPI covers financial guarantees and assets under management consisting only of exposures to undertakings subject to NFRD disclosure obligations.
-'Appendix B' includes disclosure in accordance with Annex XII of the Disclosures Delegated Act regarding nuclear and fossil gas related activities.
-CEB does not have any exposure to nuclear-related activities but has very limited exposure to fossil gas-related activities.
-However, none of the counterparties executing fossil gas related activities are subject to NFRD.
-Therefore, the Bank has no Taxonomy-eligible and consequently Taxonomy-aligned assets related to fossil gas activities.
+The mandatory EU Taxonomy quantitative disclosure (Annex VI of the Disclosure Delegated Act, as amended) provided in 'Appendix Taxonomy KPIs for exposures, where the use of proceeds is not A' covers the detailed GAR (Green Asset Ratio) and off-balance known, are determined using publicly available data provided sheet KPIs.
+GAR, which is the ratio of Taxonomy-aligned activities by CEB's counterparties subject to NFRD.
+These KPIs cover the to total covered assets, is assessed based on total on-balance share of turnover and CAPEX generated from Taxonomy-eligible/ sheet assets including loans and advances, debt securities, equity non-eligible and aligned/not-aligned activities, and are directly instruments and repossessed collaterals assets.
+However, exposures to central governments, central banks, and supranational issuers as well as the trading book are excluded from the total covered Determination of counterparties subject to NFRD is based on assets.
+Additionally, derivatives, on-demand interbank loans, cash internally available data obtained through KYC process.
+In cases and cash-related assets, other categories of assets and exposures where the information is not internally available or clear, publicly to EU undertakings that are not subject to Non-Financial Reporting available disclosures of the counterparties in question are cross-Directive (Directive 2014/95/EU, 'NFRD') are excluded from the checked to ensure accuracy and completeness.
+The exposures numerator.
+Off-balance sheet KPI covers financial guarantees included in numerator pertain to enterprises required to disclose and assets under management consisting only of exposures to and consistent with the Bank's prudential consolidation determined non-financial information under Articles 19a or 29a of Directive 2013/34/EU, as transposed by Order No. 1.802/2014 and Order No. 2844/2016.
+Given that no mandatory public database exists for reporting non-financial information by counterparties, the data collection process is inherently complex.
+Consequently, the Bank has performed this assessment based on its best efforts to determine which clients fall within the directive's scope.
+A substantial portion of CEB's exposures relates to corporate clients located outside the EU.
+As these entities fall beyond the EU jurisdiction, they are not subject to the EU Taxonomy reporting requirements.
+Furthermore, within the EU, another segment of our portfolio comprises clients that are not obligated to report under the NFRD.
+In line with current regulations, direct EU Taxonomy reporting requirements apply primarily to large public interest companies with more than 500 employees, a group that represents only a limited share of our overall lending activities.